flemingsyaifullah/testapp/README.md

 Please upload your changes code based on the requirements by creating <b>New Branch</b>
 eg branch_your name

-Please inform us once you have completed your test and uploaded your codes to your branch

 Thank you

 Note :